D3Labs-Inc/rfp-ai-reg/README.md

     Each regulation file contains summary of regulation, tags for the regulation and Structured Analysis(named entities).

 ## Search
+Search individual regulations or acts by entering their id on the link below.
+For example, search regulation with id SOR-2014-10 by entering

 [Search regulations or acts file by id](https://github.com/D3Labs-Inc/rfp-ai-reg/find/master)